 If we asked you to share examples of kindness in your workplace, would your response be: Somebody bringing donuts or bagels on Friday morning?
 Unexpected praise from a co-worker or better yet, your boss?
 A hand written “thank you” or “you rock!” note left on your desk?
 Kudos on your big presentation?
 Somebody who volunteered to help you finish a task or meet a deadline?
 Maybe even just a simple compliment about your outfit?
 Whatever your answer, we are confident that it brought you happiness not only when it first happened, but again just now replaying the moment in your head.
 Are we right?
 Acts of kindness might be one of the single biggest contributors to a positive work environment!

 Authenticity and kindness

 We promote authenticity as one of our PEAK Values and even dream about a world where everybody is comfortable bringing their authentic selves to work.
 However, there are times when being kind should override saying exactly what is on your mind.
-I remember a senior manager who used to say things like “Well, THAT was a dumb idea!” during staff meetings.
+We recall a senior manager who used to say things like “Well, THAT was a dumb idea!” during staff meetings.
 Even if it WAS a dumb idea (it was), what good can possibly come from saying that?
 Not only does one person feel stupid and attacked, but it discourages everybody else from engaging in the kind of unfiltered discussion that is at the core of good decision making.
-I am not suggesting that you should sugarcoat everything, rather, think about the impact of your words before you say them.
+We’re not suggesting that you should sugarcoat everything, rather, think about the impact of your words before you say them.
 You can give truthful and honest feedback and still be kind.